Fun facts about boxing

 A brief history of boxing

 Some of the earliest known depictions of boxing in its more primitive form were found on Sumerian reliefs, dating back to the 3rd millennium BC.
 Newer Egyptian reliefs, from roughly 1300 BC, are the first to depict boxers together with spectators.
 During the time of the ancient Greeks, it was first introduced to the Olympics in 688 BC.
 Fighters would wrap leather straps around their hands for protection.
 Seeing as there were not as many fighting rules as there are today, there were no rounds or pauses in the fight.
-The combatants would fight until one of them was physically unable to continue, or verbally admitted defeat and yielded.
-There were no weight categories and the primary target in the fights was the head of the opponent.
-The competitors went against each other inside of a circle drawn on the ground, and this is where the term “ring” came from.
+The combatants would fight until one of them was physically unable to continue or verbally admitted defeat and yielded.
+There were no weight categories, and the primary target in the fights was the head of the opponent.
+The competitors went against each other inside a circle drawn on the ground, and this is where the term “ring” came from.

 “Boxing” isn’t even the official name of this sport

-Shocking facts about boxing gloves you wouldn’t expect
+Facts about boxing gloves you wouldn’t expect